 Here's a brief guide to the special eye tests your eye doctor may perform during an eye exam.
 In addition to a complete examination of your eye, your doctor may want to order one of the following eye tests.

 Glaucoma Testing (Applanation Method)

 During this eye test, a computer is used create a "map" of the curvature of the cornea.
 The computer analysis will show any distortions of the cornea such as scarring, as well as conditions such as astigmatism.
 This eye test is used to screen patients before they undergo any refractive surgery, as well as for fitting contact lenses and corneal transplants.
-Check out the video about corneal topography.

 This is an eye test used to evaluate the blood circulation in the retina.
 It is useful in helping diagnose diabetic retinopathy and retinal detachment.
 During this eye test, a special dye, called fluorescein, is injected into a vein in the arm.
 The dye quickly travels to the blood vessels inside the eye.
 Once it reaches the eye, a specialized camera equipped with special filters that highlight the dye is used to photograph the fluorescein as it circulates though the blood vessels in the back of the eye.
 This will enable the doctor to diagnose any circulation problems, swelling, leaking or abnormal blood vessels.
 If you need this procedure we will refer you out to our Retina Specialist.

 Pupillary Dilation Test

 During this eye test, the eye doctor places special drops in the eye that cause the pupil to dilate (expand).
 By dilating the pupils, your doctor can examine your retina for any signs of disease.